megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

   "version": "1.0.0",
   "description": "",
   "scripts": {
-    "build": "node esbuild.config.mjs"
+    // Register this so that esbuild can be called with "pnpm run build" "build": "node esbuild.config.mjs"
   },
   "keywords": [],
   "author": "",
   "license": "ISC",
   "dependencies": {
-    // Add your dependencies here
+    // Add your dependencies here.
   },
   "devDependencies": {
     "esbuild": "0.25.9",